What to do after the race:

 Spook Hill Wine Trail -

 The participating wineries on the Spook Hill Wine Trail are all wonderful in their own right!
-Most locations are offering Spook Hill participants special deals on race day-go to the "home" page tab above to see the confirmed specials.
-All specials are subject to change and are valid only during October and November, 2020.
+Most locations are offering Spook Hill participants special deals on race day - go to the "home" page tab above to see the confirmed specials.
+All specials are subject to change and are valid only through November, 2021.

 - Distillery Lane Ciderworks is located across the street from Spook Hill's traditional race day HQ.
 Pick up hard or sweet cider and fresh-picked apples!

 - Boordy Vineyards has been making Maryland wines for more than 7 decades and is based out of Baltimore County, but they grow many of their grapes here in Burkittsville on the eastern shoulder of South Mountain.
-Boordy will not be in Burkittsville as noted on the above map in 2020, but you're encouraged to visit their Baltimore County tasting room!
+Boordy will be in Burkittsville this year, but you're always encouraged to visit their beautiful Baltimore County tasting room!

 - Willow Oaks Craft Cider and Wines opened in 2017 and is nestled in a wonderful location mere minutes from Spook Hill HQ.
 Try their small batch, organic wines and ciders in their newly renovated barn/tasting room/art gallery.

 - Orchid Cellar Meadery and Winery in nearby Middletown offers many different mead, hard seltzers, and wines in a beautiful setting overlooking the Middletown Valley.
 Orchid Cellar's log-framed tasting room also has the artwork of many local artisans displayed throughout.
 If you've never tasted mead, here's your chance to get hooked!

 - Mazzaroth Vineyard is a small, boutique winery that is open only by appointment only.
 Call 301-639-0303